 - unhealthy, pale appearance

-If the disease moves to affect the lungs, the following symptoms may occur:
+If the disease moves to affect your lungs, the following symptoms may occur:

 - shortness of breath or difficulty breathing

-Sometimes symptoms affecting the lungs can become life-threatening, particularly if there is a lot of bleeding.
+Sometimes symptoms affecting your lungs can become life threatening, particularly if there is a lot of bleeding.

-If the disease affects the kidneys, it may cause:
+If the disease affects your kidneys, it may cause:

 - burning sensation during urination

-- blood in the urine or foamy urine
+- blood in your urine or foamy urine

 Other tests can help determine whether or not you have the disease.
-A blood test may show the presence of antibodies that indicate the presence of the disease.
+A blood test may show the presence of antibodies (proteins produced by your immune system to fight whatever it is that has been identified as a threat) that indicate the presence of the disease.
 It can also show a high level of waste products, which may indicate kidney problems.

-The presence of blood and protein in the urine can be detected through urine testing.
+The presence of blood and protein in your urine can be detected through urine testing.
 These symptoms can also indicate kidney problems.

-A chest X-ray may show the presence of abnormal white patches that indicate bleeding in the lungs.
+A chest X-ray may show the presence of abnormal white patches that indicate bleeding in your lungs.

 Treatments involve medications that slow down your immune system.
 These may include one or more of the following:

-- immunosuppressive drugs to keep your immune system from making the antibodies that damage your lungs and kidneys.
-Cyclophosphamide is one example.
+- immunosuppressive or cytoxic drugs keep your immune system from making the antibodies that damage your lungs and kidneys (one example is cyclophosphamide)

-- corticosteroids like prednisone to help control bleeding in your lungs.
+- corticosteroids, such as prednisone, help control bleeding in your lungs.
 These medications also suppress your immune system.

-Individuals who obtain an early diagnosis stand the best chance of surviving the disease.
-According to the National Kidney Foundation, the syndrome can last anywhere from a few weeks to two years.
+An early diagnosis is very important to survive the disease and for your long-term outlook.
+According to the NKF, the syndrome can last anywhere from a few weeks to two years.
 The five-year survival rate is 80 percent.